 There are many groups, organizations and individuals working across Prince Edward Island to help people just like you with your wellness goals.
 Here you will find helpful information about wellness programs, motivational stories about Islanders and other resources.

 #Every Little Bit Counts!

 1. Be physically active

 The PEI Wellness Strategy indicates that one in two Islanders is considered inactive.
-Whether you are eight or 88, take the first step today to get active and stay active for life.
-Contact go!PEI or your municipal parks and recreation department about places, programs and events in your community.
+Whether you are eight or 88 years-old, take the first step today to get active and stay active for life.
+Contact go!PEI or your municipal parks and recreation department about places, programs and events in your area.

 2. Quit smoking